 Logistics: Delivery and Return

-With a highly developed logistics infrastructure of 3,500 courier companies and 60 thousand logistics service providers, German remains an ideal location for companies looking to provide online and multi-channel services.
+With a highly developed logistics infrastructure of 3,500 courier companies and 60 thousand logistics service providers, Germany remains an ideal location for companies looking to provide online and multi-channel services.
 This concentrated network also makes services such as same-day delivery more calculable.

 Same-day delivery options offer online retailers a distinct competitive advantage, especially those businesses who seek to capture the millennial and Generation Z markets, both of whom grew up in a digital world and expect a real-time online experience.
-In fact, 29% of respondents in a 2014 ibi research survey stated same-day delivery to be either important or very important to their online shopping experiences.
-As a result, an increasing number of online stores in Germany are now offering same-day delivery.
-Since November 2015, Amazon has offered Prime customers same-day delivery at no additional cost.
+However, the ibi research survey shows that more than half of respondents (53%) would only take advantage of this offer if no additional costs were incurred.

 If the major online retailers are able to mainstream comprehensive same-day delivery of products, the last competitive advantage of the stationary retail sector, instant gratification, may soon be a thing of the past.

 Click and Collect

-According to Euromonitor, Germany had a 13% average return rate in 2013.
-Some specific product groups however - such as fashion, textiles and shoes - do experience higher return rates.
+Return management represents a significant e-commerce challenge.
+Despite increasing e-commerce turnover, many online shops record low profits due to the high costs of returns.
+According to Bitkom, one in eight orders is returned – 20% more than two years ago.
+In the fashion sectors, up to 80% of goods are returned.
+According to an EHI Retail Institute study in 2018, the average return rate is rather moderate but problematic in some sectors.
+For more than half (57%) of the surveyed retailers, the return rate is 10% or lower.
+However, some specific product groups - such as fashion, textiles and shoes - do experience higher return rates of up to 80%.
 As a result, companies that are able to provide accurate product descriptions and visual representations will most likely experience a significant comparative advantage in the online market place due to reduced return costs.
 The introduction of new augmented reality technologies that use body scanners in order to create ‘’virtual changing rooms’’ also provides further potential for reducing return rates and obtaining a competitive advantage among online retailers.